Rugged red outback landscape stretching to the horizon under a vast blue sky

 "Australia is the country that taught me what empty actually means."

 When to go: September through November for the southern cities and the reef.
 June through August is dry season in the tropical north — the Top End, the Kimberley — and the best time for the outback.
 Australian summer (December to February) brings heat, bushfire risk, and school holidays.
-The shoulder seasons reward in every direction.
+The shoulder seasons rewarded us in every direction.

 Explore